roundhouse/Jobscore/README.md

-# Job Score Plugin for Craft CMS
+# JobScore Plugin for Craft CMS

-Sync Jobscore jobs to your Craft CMS pages
+Sync JobScore jobs to your Craft CMS pages

 ## Installation

-To install Job Score, follow these steps:
+To install JobScore, follow these steps:

 1. Download & unzip the file and place the `jobscore` directory into your `craft/plugins` directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins
 3. The plugin folder should be named `jobscore` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-Job Score works on Craft 2.4.x and Craft 2.5.x.
+JobScore works on Craft 2.4.x and Craft 2.5.x.

-## Job Score Changelog
+## JobScore Changelog

 ### 0.0.1 -- 27